How to Obfuscate JSON Online: A Complete Guide to Surrogate Pairs, Hex Encoding, and Key Randomization

 \xXXsequences. - Code point encoding — Uses full Unicode code point notation.

-- Randomize key order — Shuffles the order of keys in every object.
+- Randomize key order — Shuffles key order in every object.

-- Add padding — Inserts randomized whitespace to change the document's visual layout.
+- Add padding — Inserts random whitespace to change the visual layout.

-You can combine multiple options for deeper obfuscation.
+You can stack multiple options if you want heavier obfuscation.

-Click the obfuscate button.
-The tool processes your JSON instantly and displays the result.
+Hit the obfuscate button.
+The tool processes your JSON immediately.
 A simple input like:

 {"email": "ada@example.com", "token": "abc123"}